hmartos/angular-cli-envvars/README.md

 # angular-cli-envvars (for Angular CLI V1.1.0)
 This is an example repo to demo the approach to injecting environment variables into dynamically created environment files with the Angular CLI.

-This repo is the subject of my article ["Angular CLI and OS Environment Variables"](https://medium.com/@natchiketa/angular-cli-and-os-environment-variables-4cfa3b849659)
+This repo is the subject of a response to the article ["Angular CLI and OS Environment Variables"](https://medium.com/@natchiketa/angular-cli-and-os-environment-variables-4cfa3b849659) written by
+Sara Lara

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.